 All multi-family buildings in Multi-Unit Subareas shall be setback a minimum of twenty- five (25) feet to establish a consistent outside perimeter from the right-of-way of Streets A, K and H. Within such Multi-Unit Subareas, building setbacks from internal streets, yard areas between multi-family buildings or between detached and multi-family buildings, shall be a minimum of twenty (20) feet.
 Notwithstanding the foregoing, in Subareas B-3 and A-4 setbacks of ten feet along internal streets shall be permitted in order to frame a central park or other design features or common spaces to be depicted on site compliance plans.

 The maximum height of buildings in Multi-Unit Subareas shall be fifty (50) feet, measured as provided for in Section 3303.08 of the Code.
-However, should fifty (50) feet height be necessary, design considerations may include staggering heights from 35 feet in the front of buildings on all public roads with a progression of height changes up to 50 feet in the interior buildings to lessen height impacts.
 This is a variance to Section 3345.08(a) of the Code.
+However, in Subarea A-4, heights shall be limited for multi-family buildings to maximum height of 40 feet for occupied, living space, with allowance for an additional 10 feet (up to 50 feet total) in height for roof structures, and/or architectural features that relate to building aesthetics but is not occupiable space.
+In Subarea B-3, multi-family building heights that front on public streets or border single-family homes on the north or east side shall transition from a maximum of 35 feet for perimeter buildings to a maximum of 50 feet for interior buildings.
+Along the southern and western perimeters of Sub-Area B-3 multi-family building heights shall be allowed to reach a maximum of 50 feet based on the proximity of I-70 on the southern border and the existing of the bridge embankment on Alton Darby Creek Road to the west, with the goal of mitigating the highway noise and visual impacts.

 B. Access, Loading, Parking and/or Other Traffic Related Commitments.